Family Vacation Ideas in the Southwest

 Hotel Parq Central, New Mexico

 Hotel Parq Central was our stylish home base in Albuquerque.
-I found it close enough to the action, but quiet enough for true downtime.
+We found it close enough to the action, but quiet enough for true downtime.
 It had a boutique feel, yet felt totally family-friendly.
 I remember thinking, “This is how you do city trips with kids.”

 Our highlights?
 Green chile breakfast burritos from Apothecary Lounge.
 We found the desert view unbeatable.